Junhui-UMSI/Chinese-Calligraphy/README.md

 2.history of Chinese Calligraphy(display in timeline with filters) 3.tools of Chinese Calligraphy
 4.a user login system
-5. user profile which can save the masterpieces they like from gallery
+5.user profile which can save the masterpieces they like from gallery